 Additionally, you are prohibited from sharing any confidential or protected information that belongs to or is about the company.
 You are strongly encouraged not to share disparaging information that places your company or co-workers in an unfavorable light.

 The company's reputation and brand should be protected by all employees.
-The lives and actions of your coworkers should never be shared online.
-Please note the preferences of fellow employees who are parents before you use the name of their children online.
+The lives and actions of your co-workers should never be shared online.
+Please note the preferences of fellow employees—for example, get permission from those who are parents before you use the name of their children online.

 In social media participation from work devices or during working hours, social media content that discriminates against any protected classification including age, race, color, religion, gender, national origin, disability, or genetic information is prohibited.

-It is our company policy to also recognize sexual preference and weight as qualifying for discrimination protection.
-Any employee who participates in social media who violates this policy will be dealt with according to the company harassment policy.
+It is our company policy to also include sexual preference, gender identity, and weight under discrimination protection.
+Any employee who participates in social media and violates this policy will be dealt with according to the company harassment policy.

 Email Usage at the Company

 Email is to be used for company business only.
-Company confidential information must not be shared outside of the company, without authorization, at any time.
+Confidential company information must not be shared outside of the company, without authorization, at any time.
 You also are not to conduct personal business using the company computer or email.

 Please keep this in mind, also, as you consider forwarding nonbusiness emails to associates, family, or friends.
 Nonbusiness related emails waste company time and attention.